Spend over £40 to get FREE Postage

 For those looking for highly concentrated plant-based sources of trace minerals, Spirulina, Chlorella, and Moringa leaves are excellent choices.

-Another incredible natural source of trace minerals is Shilajit - a mineral-rich resin found in the Himalayan mountains.
+Another incredible natural source of trace minerals is Shilajit - a mineral-rich resin found naturally in the Himalayan mountains from the slow decomposition of organic plant material over centuries.

-Shilajit contains over 80 essential minerals in a bioavailable form, making it one of the best ways to replenish trace minerals naturally.
+Shilajit contains over 80 essential minerals in their most bioavailable ionic form, making it one of the best ways to replenish trace minerals naturally.

 Most people assume they get sufficient minerals from their diet, but factors such as soil depletion, modern food processing, and digestive inefficiencies can make deficiencies more likely than expected.